Discrete Weierstrass-type representations: Discrete Legendre immersions in Laguerre geometry

 Note that, conversely, for a discrete Legendre immersion $L=x+G$ enveloping a circular discrete surface $x$ in $Q_\mu$, a discrete hyperbolic Gauss map is obtained from any edge-parallel lift $g\in\Gamma G$:

 \item The (smooth) extrinsic geometry of spacelike surfaces in the light cone $\mathcal{L}$ has been developed in \cite{izumiya2009} (see also \cite{liu2007}), culminating in their \emph{Theorema Egregium} that a surface is intrinsically flat if and only of its light cone mean curvature vanishes, \cite[Thm 9.3]{izumiya2009}.
-Motivated by this, we call a discrete surface $x$ in the light cone with vanishing light cone mean curvature (with respect to some edge-parallel $g\in \Gamma G$) \emph{intrinsically flat (with respect to $g$)}. \end{bspe}
+Because of this remarkable fact (flatness is characterized by vanishing mean curvature), we call a discrete surface $x$ in the light cone with vanishing light cone mean curvature (with respect to some edge-parallel $g\in \Gamma G$) \emph{intrinsically flat (with respect to $g$)}\footnote{This terminology is solely motivated by the smooth result in \cite{izumiya2009}.
+Developement of a discrete curvature theory for discrete spacelike surfaces in the lightcone could be the subject of future research.}. \end{bspe}